Rockstar (Nickelback song)

 "Rockstar" a song by Canadian rock band Nickelback, released as the fifth single from their fifth studio album, All the Right Reasons (2005).
-The ballad was initially only released in the United States and Canada, but has since been rereleased worldwide.
-The lyrics feature the hopes of someone who desires to be a rockstar.
-Spoken word between each verse are provided by Billy Gibbons of ZZ Top.
+The ballad was initially only released in the United States and Canada, but has since been re-released worldwide.
+The lyrics feature the hopes of someone who desires to be a rockstar and satirises the excesses of celebrity culture.
+Spoken-word vocals between each verse are provided by Billy Gibbons of ZZ Top.

 "Rockstar" is one of Nickelback's most popular singles to date, peaking at number two in the United Kingdom (their highest-charting single in that country) and being certified Platinum.
-It has also sold 4.5 million copies in the United States.
+It has also sold 4.5 million digital copies in the United States and certified 12× Platinum.

 Composition

 "Rockstar" is a "spoof-filled" country rock and pop rock ballad.
 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of G major and is set in time signature of common time with a tempo of 76 beats per minute.